10 Simple Tips To Stay Healthy In An Office Job

 1. Eat breakfast.

 This is a cornerstone of a healthy lifestyle.
 A wholesome breakfast can provide you with the energy you need to get through the first half of the day and will keep you fuller longer.
 This will help curb your desire for convenient and often unhealthy pre-lunch snacking.

 2. Cut out sugary snacks and candies.

-They're everywhere in offices!
-Real villains.
-Yes, they can be tasty, but they don't satisfy your true hunger and are digested quickly, leading to a roller coaster of sugar highs and lows.
-Instead of visiting the vending machine, bring snacks from home, such as baby carrots, cheese sticks, nuts, hummus, cucumber slices, whole or sliced fresh fruit, small amounts of dried fruit, or savory crackers.
-If you really can't survive a sleepy afternoon in the office, a piece of dark chocolate is fine.
+Yes, they can be tasty, but unhealthy snacks don't satisfy true hunger and are digested quickly, leading to a roller coaster of sugar highs and lows.
+Instead of visiting the vending machine, bring healthy snacks from home, such as baby carrots, cheese sticks, nuts, hummus, cucumber slices, whole or sliced fresh fruit, small amounts of dried fruit, or savory crackers.
+If you really can't survive a sleepy afternoon in the office, a bit of dark chocolate won't hurt.

 3. Bring your own lunch.

 Restaurant meals often include large portions and high-calorie choices.
 You can eat healthier and spend much less money if you prepare your own lunch.

 4. Stay away from sodas and sugary drinks.

 They can help you stay awake while working and you may like their taste.
 But they really don't do anything for you and are full of empty calories in the form of sugar.
 If you need the caffeine, consider coffee (but don't go crazy) or green tea.